HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-ReplicaSets.md

   ![rc1](../../images/rc1.PNG)

 ## Difference between ReplicaSet and Replication Controller
+- Replication controller is one of the controllers object of Kubernetes that makes sure that the specified number of pods must be running at all time
 - **`Replication Controller`** is the older technology that is being replaced by a **`ReplicaSet`**.
 - **`ReplicaSet`** is the new way to setup replication.
+- Major difference between Replication Controller and Replica Set is the Replica Set can also manage/monitor on pods that were not created by it.
+- In Replica Set `selector` is mandatory where as in Replication Controller it is not compulsory

 ## Creating a Replication Controller